-The January 2017 annual Point-in-Time Count identified 2,036 people who were either staying in an emergency shelter, transitional housing, or living on the streets, in cars or other areas not intended for human habitation.
-This number has remained relatively constant in the past five years..
+The January 2018 annual Point-in-Time Count identified 2,147 people who were either staying in an emergency shelter, transitional housing, or who were living on the streets, in cars, or other areas not intended for human habitation.
+This annual count measures people who are experiencing homelessness on a specific day.

 The Point-in-Time Count occurs nation-wide, as directed by the U.S. Department of Housing and Urban Development (HUD).
 Hundreds of local volunteers comb the community to identify people who are experiencing homelessness on that particular day.